-The Bill also removes the current harmful practice of pooling financial assistance for bereaved families.
+The reform also removes the current harmful practice of pooling financial assistance for bereaved families.
 This will significantly reduce trauma and conflict between family members, who will now be able to seek assistance for their individual needs.

-The reforms, which are expected to commence operation in the second half of 2023, also create financial assistance for harms caused by a range of criminal offences that are not currently covered by existing law, including sex offences such as upskirting, grooming and image-based abuse offences.
+The reforms, which are expected to commence operation in the second half of 2023, also create access to financial assistance for harms caused by a range of criminal offences that are not currently covered by existing law, including sex offences such as upskirting, grooming and image-based abuse offences.

-Importantly, the Bill will also increase the time limit in which victim-survivors of sexual assault or family violence can make a claim from two years to 10 years and provides an oversight role for the Victims of Crime Commissioner.
+Importantly, these new laws will also increase the time limit to apply to three years for initial applications and 10 years for variations.
+Victim-survivors of sexual assault or family violence have up to 10 years to make an application.
+The Scheme will be regulated by the Victims of Crime Commissioner.